arbenl/interdomestik-portal/docs/runbooks.md

 ### Daily Firestore Backup

-The system automatically performs daily Firestore exports to a European Cloud Storage bucket with 30-day retention.
-This process is managed through scheduled Cloud Functions and provides point-in-time recovery capability.
+Recommended: perform daily Firestore exports to a European Cloud Storage bucket with 30-day retention (via Cloud Scheduler + Cloud Functions or direct `gcloud`).
+This provides point-in-time recovery capability.

-**Automated Backup Process:**
+**Automated Backup Process (target):**
-The daily backup runs at 03:00 CET and exports all Firestore collections to `gs://interdomestik-backups-eu/firestore/YYYY/MM/DD/`.
-The backup includes all member data, user roles, memberships, and audit logs while excluding temporary collections like `mail/*` which have their own TTL policies.
+Run at 03:00 UTC and export all Firestore collections to `gs://<backups-bucket>/firestore/YYYY/MM/DD/`.
+Include member data, user roles, memberships, and audit logs; exclude temporary collections like `mail/*` which have their own TTL policies.

 **Monitoring Backup Success:**
 Backup completion is logged to Cloud Logging with success/failure status.
 Failed backups trigger alerts to the admin team via email.
 The backup function includes retry logic for transient failures and detailed error reporting for persistent issues.